ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 * an [AWS](https://aws.amazon.com/) account
 * a Windows PC with administrator rights

-Other necessary software items are freely available and their installation is described in the related steps.
+Other necessary software items are available free-of-charge and their installation is described in the related steps.

 ## Develop tests {#GS_DevelopTest}

-The VHT Basic embedded program implements a set of unit tests for validating operation of a simple function that is expected to return the sum value of two integer arguments.
-The example uses [Unity Framework](https://github.com/ThrowTheSwitch/Unity) for test implementation and execution, however, the demonstrated concept is universal and can be applied for a different testing framework as well.
+The VHT GetStarted embedded program implements a set of unit tests for validating operation of a simple function that is expected to return the sum value of two integer arguments.
+The example uses [Unity Framework](https://github.com/ThrowTheSwitch/Unity) for test implementation and execution, however, the demonstrated concept is universal and can be applied to a different testing framework as well.

 ### Create repository on GitHub

-Initial project repository setup should follow a standard git process for either [creating a new repo] (https://docs.github.com/en/get-started/quickstart/create-a-repo) or [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) already existing one.
+Initial project repository setup should follow a standard git process for either [creating a new repo] (https://docs.github.com/en/get-started/quickstart/create-a-repo) or [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) an existing one.
-The VHT GetStarted repository is setup as a GitHub template repository so it is very easy to [create own repository from it](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template):
+The VHT GetStarted repository is set up as a GitHub template repository so it is very easy to [create own repository from it](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template):
  - Open a web browser and go to the URL: [https://github.com/ARM-software/VHT-GetStarted](https://github.com/ARM-software/VHT-GetStarted)
  - Verify that you are logged in to your GitHub account.
  - Click on *Use this template* button.
 This opens the _Create a new repository from VHT-GetStarted_ page.